e-gov/GOVSSO/TechnicalSpecification.md

 - The eIDAS level of assurance (loa) is returned in the `acr` claim in ID Token, using custom claim values `high`, `substantial`, `low`. [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "2.
 ID Token"
 - The requested minimum authentication level of assurance is selected by the client application in the beginning of GOVSSO session (on initial authentication). [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "5.5.1.1.
 Requesting the "acr" Claim".
 - Available authentication methods for the user are provided based on the requested minimum authentication level of assurance.
-- GOVSSO supports only a single default scope that will return person authentication data: given name, family name, date_of_birth, email, person identifier.
-The - scope remains the same during the entire GOVSSO authentication session.
+- GOVSSO supports only a single default scope that will return person authentication data: given name, family name, birthdate, person identifier.
+The scope remains the same during the entire GOVSSO authentication session.
 - Single-sign-on (SSO) is supported.
 Client applications are expected to perform session status checks to keep the authentication session alive.
 - Central logout is supported according to OIDC Back-Channel logout specification [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)].
 - Client applications must always prove knowledge of previous ID Token to check session status or end session in GOVSSO.
 Different from OIDC standard protocol, the `id_token_hint` parameter is a mandatory parameter in GOVSSO requests. [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "3.1.2.1.
 Authentication Request"